 With the support, direction and guidance of Unit leaders, Explorer Scouts are encouraged to lead themselves, design their own programme and work towards the top awards that Scouting offers.
 With exciting prospects like being a part of camps and expeditions both home and abroad; adventurous activities such as mountaineering, parascending and off shore sailing; Explorers offers fun and adventure for all.
 Explorers also have the opportunity to be a part of The Young Leaders’ Scheme which develops their leadership skills and sense of responsibility, by helping to run meetings for younger sections.

 Explorer Units are the fourth Section of the Scouting family after Beavers, Cubs and Scouts.
 Explorer Scouts are young people aged between 14 and 18 years old.
 There is flexibility in the age range: young people can join from age 13½, and can move to Network from age 17½.
 Young people must have left the Explorer Scout section before the date of their 18th birthday.
-For further information, including information on further flexibility for young people with special needs, please refer to POR rule 3.11.
+For further information, see our guidance on age range flexibility.

 A group of Explorer Scouts is called a Unit and is part of the District’s provision of Scouting.
 An Explorer Scout Unit and a Scout Group may work together under a Partnership Agreement, which should set out clearly the links between the Unit and the Group, arrangements for communication, use of equipment, facilities and resources.